persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - Moments estimates table has only 2 columns : Estimate and Value

-      - check on the tabs (Table - Cobweb plot - Plot matrix - Scatter plots - Parameters - Model) : the list view is hidden
+      - check on the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots - Parameters - Model) : the list view is hidden
       - check tables are well drawn

   - Taylor : Taylor item